cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ### Risks related to suspension of systems and operations

 The system of the crypto assets custodian office is software, hardware, network, and the like constituting the crypto assets custodian.
 In addition, the term "operation" refers to an operation performed manually, such as operation monitoring of a switching center system, account opening, remittance instruction, wallet deposit / withdrawal.
 It is conceivable that the system and work may be stopped due to various factors.
 Risks related to suspension of systems and operations can be regarded as problems similar to general financial and payment systems.
-However, the fact that thecrypto assets custodian office is connected to the Internet all the time, not the dedicated communication network at all times, that it is operating 24 hours a day, 365 days, that many crypto assets custodians are built on the public cloud infrastructure, crypto assets custodian It is necessary to consider it based on the fact that the operating situation of the place has a large effect on the crypto assets price and it tends to be an object of attack.
+However, the fact that the crypto assets custodian office is connected to the Internet all the time, not the dedicated communication network at all times, that it is operating 24 hours a day, 365 days, that many crypto assets custodians are built on the public cloud infrastructure, crypto assets custodian It is necessary to consider it based on the fact that the operating situation of the place has a large effect on the crypto assets price and it tends to be an object of attack.

 #### Risks related to network congestion
 Crypto assets custodians frequently receive denial of service attacks.
 As a target of a denial-of-service attack, publicly-released top page, API endpoint, etc. are common, but when an attacker knows the system configuration and a business system or operation monitoring system is placed on the Internet, A case of receiving a denial of service attack may be considered.